preloader

 • Installing Python Modules

-A short introduction of how to install Python Modules on HSUper
+A short introduction on how to install Python modules on HSUper

 Installing Python Modules

-miniconda3 is management system for your scientific Python stack.
+miniforge3 is a management system for your scientific Python stack.
 It is available via the module system and the initial setup can be performed via

 conda init